-Cows in both housing scenarios lost body weight and condition during the course of the study, which was probably a function of the quality of hay offered to cows.
-The hay was low in energy, protein and phosphorus (P) content and supplied approximately 57, 95 and 60 percent of the energy, protein and P, respectively, required by cows in mid-gestation (National Research Council 1996).
-As such, these cows would have benefitted from some form of supplementation.
+Cows in both housing scenarios lost body weight and condition in the first year, which was probably a function of the combination of quality of hay offered to cows and environmental conditions.
+The hay may have been low in energy, protein and phosphorus content and did not supply these nutrients to meet requirements of cows in midgestation (National Research Council, 1996), particularly during adverse weather conditions as encountered in 2016 (Figure.
+1).
+The positive animal performance during the second year may be attributed to a very mild winter.

-Keeping cows on pasture or in dry lot pens did not influence animal performance in this study because both housing scenarios provided similar protection from the elements, particularly wind.
-Windbreaks used in this study seemed to be effective in ensuring that both groups of cows had adequate protection.
+Keeping cows on pasture or in drylot pens did not influence animal performance in this study because both housing scenarios provided similar protection from the elements, particularly wind.
+The windbreaks used in this study seemed to be effective in ensuring that both groups of cows had adequate protection.